-The By-Laws of the Company provide for a Board of Directors consisting of not fewer than six nor more than eleven directors.
-The size of the Board of Directors is presently set at seven and there are no vacancies.
+There are seven nominees for director.
 All of the nominees are presently directors of the Company.
 The present term of office of all directors will expire upon election of directors at the Meeting.
 The full Board of Directors will be elected at the Meeting to hold office until the next annual meeting and until their successors are elected.